chandravamshi/React-notes/README.md

 - Behind the scenes, React uses the `key` prop to efficiently update the DOM when rendering lists of elements.

 ---

-Certainly!
-Let's explore the topic of conditional rendering in React, covering everything from the basics to more advanced concepts, including behind-the-scenes explanations.

 ### Conditional Rendering in React